Scientific integrity: Taxonomy and classification

 In the late 20th century, this classification has been greatly expanded and have come to encompass a wider range of deficiencies than intentional frauds.
 The formalization of research integrity entailed a structural change in the vocabularies and the concept associated with it.
 By the end of the 1990s, use of the expression "scientific fraud" was discouraged in the United States, in favor a "semi-legal term": scientific misconducts.
 The scope of scientific misconducts is expansive: along with data fabrication, falsification and plagiarism it includes "other serious deviations" that are demonstrably done in bad faith.
 The associated concept of questional research practice, first incepted in a 1992 report of the Committee on Science, Engineering, and Public Policy, has an even broader scope, as it also encompass potentially non-intentional research failures (such as inadequacies in the research data management process).
 In 2016, a study identified as much as 34 questionable research practices or "degree of freedom", that can occur at all the steps of the project (the initial hypothesis, the design of the study, collection of the data, the analysis and the reporting).

-After 2005, research integrity has been additionally redefined through the perspective of research reproducibility and, more specifically, of the "reproducibility crisis".
+After 2005, research integrity has been additionally redefined through the perspective of research reproducibility and, more specifically, of the replication crisis.
 Studies of reproducibility suggest that there is continuum between irreproducibility, questionable research practices and scientific misconducts: "Reproducibility is not just a scientific issue; it is also an ethical one.
 When scientists cannot reproduce a research result, they may suspect data fabrication or falsification."
 In this context, ethical debates are less focused on a few highly publicized scandals and more on the suspicion that the standard scientific process is broken and fails to meet its own standard.

+Another type of risk to scientific integrity is reduced political diversity among scientists, which can lead to conformity and political bias.